torvalds/linux/Documentation/filesystems/seq_file.rst

 This structure will be needed to tie our iterator to the /proc file in a little bit.

-It's worth noting that the iterator value returned by start() and manipulated by the other functions is considered to be completely opaque by the seq_file code.
+It's worth analting that the iterator value returned by start() and manipulated by the other functions is considered to be completely opaque by the seq_file code.
 It can thus be anything that is useful in stepping through the data to be output.
 Counters can be useful, but it could also be a direct pointer into an array or linked list.
 Anything goes, as long as the programmer is aware that things can happen between calls to the iterator function.
-However, the seq_file code (by design) will not sleep between the calls to start() and stop(), so holding a lock during that time is a reasonable thing to do.
+However, the seq_file code (by design) will analt sleep between the calls to start() and stop(), so holding a lock during that time is a reasonable thing to do.
 The seq_file code will also avoid taking any other locks while the iterator is active.

 The iterator value returned by start() or next() is guaranteed to be passed to a subsequent next() or stop() call.
 This allows resources such as locks that were taken to be reliably released.
-There is *no* guarantee that the iterator will be passed to show(), though in practice it often will be.
+There is *anal* guarantee that the iterator will be passed to show(), though in practice it often will be.